dimatteoCarlos/react-dnd-pokemon-game/README.md

 # React + TypeScript + Vite

+Dran and Drop Pokemon game - in react with typescript and without external DnD library, using pokemon api data fetching.
+Enjoy it!!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: